High-valent iron: Fe(IV)O

 Several syntheses of oxoiron(IV) species have been reported.
-The simplest are mixed-metal oxides of the form MFeO_{3}, with M=Ba, Ca, or Sr. However, those compounds do not have discrete iron anions.
+The simplest are mixed-metal oxides of the form MFeO_{3}, with M being Ba, Ca, or Sr. However, those compounds do not have discrete iron anions.

 Isolated oxoiron(IV) species are known with more complicated ligands.
 These compounds model biological complexes such as cytochrome P450, NO synthase, and isopenicillin N synthase.
 Two such reported compounds are thiolate-ligated oxoiron(IV) and cyclam-acetate oxoiron(IV).

-Thiolate-ligated oxoiron(IV) is formed by the oxidation of a precursor, [Fe^{II}(TMCS)](PF_{6}) (TMCS = 1-mercaptoethyl-4,8,11-trimethyl-1,4,8,11-tetraza cyclotetradecane), and 3-5 equivalents of H_{2}O_{2} at −60 ˚C in methanol.
+Thiolate-ligated oxoiron(IV) is formed by the oxidation of a precursor, [Fe^{II}(TMCS)](PF_{6}) (where TMCS is 1-mercaptoethyl-4,8,11-trimethyl-1,4,8,11-tetraazacyclotetradecane), and 3 to 5 equivalents of H_{2}O_{2} at −60 °C in methanol.
 The iron(IV) compound is deep blue in color and shows intense absorption features at 460 nm, 570 nm, 850 nm, and 1050 nm.
-This species Fe^{IV}(=O)(TMCS)+ is stable at −60 ˚C, but decomposition is reported as temperature increases.
+This species Fe^{IV}(=O)(TMCS)^{+} is stable at −60 °C, but decomposition is reported as temperature increases.
 Compound 2 was identified by Mössbauer spectroscopy, high resolution electrospray ionization mass spectrometry (ESI-MS), X-ray absorption spectroscopy, extended X-ray absorption fine structure (EXAFS), ultraviolet–visible spectroscopy (UV-vis), Fourier-transform infrared spectroscopy (FT-IR), and results were compared to density functional theory (DFT) calculations.